-The following independent Pay Review Bodies (PRB) were asked to examine how a one percent pay increase could be applied across the relevant public sector workforces:
+The following independent Pay Review Bodies (PRB) were asked to examine how an increase to base pay of an average of up to 1% could be applied across the relevant public sector workforces:

 - Armed Forces Pay Review Body (AFPRB)

 - Senior Salaries Review Body (SSRB)

 The government response to the Pay Review Bodies’ recommendations confirms that among the workforces covered by these review bodies pay awards will average up to 1% in the next financial year.